arthurwangSFSU/term_project_845/README.md

 ## Overview

-This project is an attempt to create a affordable device that's focused on multiple topics related to the human heart.
+This project is an attempt to create a smartwatch prototype that primarily measures your heart rate.
+Once it measures your

 ### Consensus Reasons for this project
 Here are some of the motives for this project.